BlockChasers/xmrig-autoinstall/README.md

 The following is an example how to re-run the script to re-configure/re-compile:
 ```
-# CHANGE TO INSTALL DIR
+# CHANGE TO DIR WHERE YOU INSTALLED SCRIPTS
 cd /home/USER/somedir/
+cd xmrig-autoinstall

 nano .config